kohiniku/value_at_risk/README.md

 This repository hosts the first prototype for the Value at Risk dashboard initiative.
 The solution is split into:

 - `backend/` – FastAPI service delivering SQLite-backed VaR/newsデータ with automated API checks.
-- `frontend/` – Next.js 14 dashboard implementing the dark, card-driven UI described in `DESIGN.md`.
+- `frontend/` – Nuxt 3 (Vue) dashboard implementing the dark, card-driven UI described in `DESIGN.md`.

 ## Development Workflow